kanki6315/isowc-2021-rules/docs/appendix1/isowc500intro.md

 1. The ISOWC 500 will make use of both dynamic and static weather.
 2. Qualifying Sessions will utilize static skies, a set track state and fixed weather settings chosen by Race Control and communicated to all teams 2 weeks before the ISOWC 500 Qualifying.
 All sessions will be setup in the same configuration to minimize variance across sessions.
-3. Practice & Race Sessions will utilize dynamic weather.
-This will be done by using a pre-set date & time when generating the iRacing session, and using the “Dynamic Weather” functionality that iRacing provides.
+3. Practice & Race Sessions will utilize static skies but dynamic weather.
+This will be done by using a static weather seed and a pre-set date & time when generating the iRacing session, and using the “Dynamic Skies" functionality that iRacing provides.